sensebox/books-v2/en/additional-info.md

 ![Open the WiFi-Test](https://github.com/sensebox/resources/raw/master/gitbook_pictures/Update-Wifi-Firmware/1-test.PNG)

 Now upload the sketch to your board (by clicking the arrow icon).
 Note that the WiFi Bee must be plugged into your senseBox board (please plug it in to XBEE1).
-Then click on the serial monitor (by clicking the magnifying glass icon) and it will be checked if your Wifi-Bee is functional and shows which firmware is installed on it.
+Then click on the serial monitor (by clicking the magnifying glass icon) and it will be checked if your WiFi-Bee is functional and shows which firmware is installed on it.